 When my family gets together my cousin tends to make it (in her Thermomix), a couple of years ago she gave me the recipe then I promptly forgot until a few months ago.
 This makes a lot so you can make two cakes.
 I took some to my little Tapita’s school teachers and shared with the school mums and still had some left at home.
 Everyone loved it, it got really good reviews as it’s so light and airy but a little bit goes a long way.

 My tip: try it dip in red wine or Port for a treat.
 Yes, it’s the done thing!

-If you are in the UK with your Thermomix, don't forget I run the Facebook group Thermomix Owners UK.
+If you are in the UK with your Thermomix, don’t forget I run the Facebook group Thermo Cooking UK with Feisty Tapas.
 A fabulous community full of fabulous people, keep an eye out on the blog to know why!

 Bica galega (typical cake from Galicia, Spain)

 This is a big cake so make sure you use either a big mould or two.
 I